MicrosoftDocs/dynamics-365-customer-engagement/ce/edw/service-account-for-dynamics-365-service.md

 author: Mattp123
 ms.author: matp
 ---
-# Verify the service account for a Microsoft Dynamics 365 service
+# Verify the service account for a Microsoft Dynamics 365 for Customer Engagement service

 If this is an **error**, the following information applies.